Wlain/graphicRenderEngine/README.md

 # simpleRenderEngine
-This is a simple render engine based on OpenGL in MAC-OS
+This is a simple render engine based on OpenGL in MAC-OS, which use C++17

 # dependencies
 * glfw